RealEstateCore/rec/api/REST/RealEstateCore_REST_specification.md

 As an API implementation may have additional features and functionality to that which is required in this specification some mechanism for discovery is desirable.
 The REC Consortium is considering if and when and how to add programmatic discoverability to this specification.

-**Principle. (_should_)** Discoverability is not required.
+**Principle.** Discoverability is not required.
 It is however recommended to implement discoverability on ontology level.
 The OAS (Swagger) implementation by the REC Consortium exposes an endpoint for supported REC modules.

 ## Service Endpoints